chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

     ![Deployment - mapping screen](images/explorer-deploy-02.png)

-1. You can optionally:
+You can optionally:

 * View or edit the properties of a deployed item by double-clicking it.
 * View the relationship between deployables and deployeds by clicking them.
 * Click **Deployment Properties** to configure properties such as [orchestrators](/xl-deploy/concept/understanding-orchestrators.html).
+* Click **Preview** to preview the deployment plan that XL Deploy generates.
+You can double-click each step to see the script that XL Deploy will use to execute the step.
+In preview mode, when you click a deployable, deployed, or a step, XL Deploy highlights all the related deployables, deployeds, and steps.
 * Click the arrow icon on the **Deploy** button and select **Modify plan** to adjust the deployment plan by skipping steps or inserting pauses.

     ![Deployment - pending plan](images/explorer-deploy-03.png)